- What is medical device software development?

-- Is your software a medical device?
+- How to know if your software is a medical device?

 - What does the software development process for medical devices entail?

-Is Your Software a Medical Device?
+How to Know If Your Software Is a Medical Device?

 The first step is to determine whether your software qualifies as a medical device.
 To do this, you must clearly define its intended use and indications for use.
 Once these parameters are established, you can evaluate if your software meets the definition of a medical device.